Kmoto333/passcode-creator-support/README.md

 PassCode Creator does not collect, store, or share personal data directly.

-Advertising in the app is provided by Google AdMob.
+Advertising in the app is provided by **Google AdMob**.

-View the full privacy policy here:
+View the full privacy policy:

 https://kmoto333.github.io/passcode-creator-privacy/